SIGNAL in Science

 |

 The SIGNAL-based system automatically detects, classifies, and quantifies streaming acoustic recordings of biting and chewing sounds.
-The SIGNAL Event Detector uses spectral and temporal analysis to distinguish biting (consumptive) from chewing events and to shield both from environmental and other non-target sounds.
-SIGNAL's programmability is used to automatically analyze thousands of events to dramatically increase the statistical resolution of the results.
-The classification system has proved 95% accurate relative to trained human observers.
+The SIGNAL Event Detector uses spectral and temporal analysis to distinguish biting (consumptive) from chewing (non-consumptive) events and to reject non-target sounds such as airplanes, vehicle traffic, wind and animal movement.

 |